 For example, go to social events that you know aren’t that interesting to you: you can practice all you want, you know you’re not gonna go back there again and probably don’t have much in common with those people.

 So just practice being friendly – even if you have minimum interest in what the event is about.
-You can also practice while travelling – you know you won’t see those people again, start conversations as often as you can.
+You can also practice while traveling – you know you won’t see those people again, start conversations as often as you can.
 Once you do that, that initial awkwardness just goes away.

 Get Others To Start A Conversation With You